Yukaru-san/wabot/README.md

 UseSaveData(BotUserList)                   // Overwrites the userlist with the given one
 ```
 *ChangeUserSettings* and *GetUserSettings* both call *AddUserByJid* if needed.
 You don't need to check yourself!

-# Developement notice
-While this project already reached a state in which you can use it to acomplish mostly every project you might have, it is still under development.
-If you happen to see any crashes, errors or if you have ideas on how it can be improved, just create an issue and i will look into it!